 To receive a PELL Grant the student must:

-- Have a high school diploma or recognized equivalent (GED);
+- Have a high school diploma or a recognized equivalent (GED);

 - Be enrolled in a degree, diploma, on Pell-eligible certificate;

 - Be registered with Selective Service (if applicable);